pixelkind/iOS-development/docs/chapter6/loading.md

 ## Loading data using combine

 [Combine](https://developer.apple.com/documentation/combine) is a framework to provide a declarative API for Swift to process values over time.
 That includes asynchronous events, like loading data.
 It follows the Publisher-Subscriber pattern.

-1. Want to get the data from the url
-2. check if the status code is ok
-3. receive the data on the main queue
-4. use the data (for example assign to a view)
+For loading data, we can use the `dataTaskPublisher` on a `URLSession` like this.
+You can see that after mapping the data we switch the thread on which the code will be executed.

 ```Swift
 cancellable = URLSession.shared